Global Performance Guarantees for Localized Model Predictive Control: SIMULATIONS

 From the previous section, we found that with 100\% actuation, the optimal locality size is always 1.
 This means that even in systems with 121 subsystems, each node need only communicate with its immediate neighbors (i.e. 4 or less other nodes) to attain optimal global performance.
 This is somewhat surprising, as this is a drastic (roughly 30-fold) reduction in communication compared to global MPC.
 To confirm this result, we ran simulations on 20 different systems of size $N=121$ and 100\% actuation.
 We use LQR objectives with random positive diagonal matrices $Q$ and $R$, and state bounds $\theta_i \in [-4, 4]$ for phase states and $\omega_i \in [-20, 20]$ for frequency states.
 We use random initial conditions where each value $(x_0)_i$ is drawn from a uniform distribution over $[-2, 2]$.

 For each system, we run localized MPC with $d=1$, then global MPC, and compare their costs over a simulation of 20 timesteps.
 Over 20 simulations, we find the maximum cost difference between localized and global MPC to be 5.6e-6.
 Thus, we confirm that the reported optimal locality size is accurate, since the cost of localized and global MPC are nearly identical.
+As previously described, localized MPC enjoys additional scalability benefits.
+In this particular case, the size of each subproblem is very small, since it involves at most 10 states\footnote{\changed{Each subproblem consists of up to 5 subsystems: the self subsystems plus a maximum of 4 neighbors.
+Each subsystem has 2 states}}.
+This is the size of the subproblem for \textit{any} system size --- if there are 10 nodes, each node will solve a 10-state subproblem in parallel; if there are 100, or even 1000 nodes, each node will still solve a 10-state subproblem in parallel, and the resulting runtime and complexity will be the same \cite{amoalonso_dlmpc1_journal}.
+This is in contrast with standard (i.e. global) MPC, in which the complexity will increase with system size.

-\subsection{Feasibility vs. optimality of locality constraints}
+\subsection{FEASIBILITY VS. OPTIMALITY OF LOCALITY CONSTRAINTS}

 In Algorithm \ref{alg:main}, a given locality size is determined to be suboptimal if (1) the locality constraints are infeasible, or (2) the locality constraints are feasible, but matrix $J$ has insufficient rank.
-The example from Section \ref{sec:numerical_example} suggests that the second case is rare -- to further investigate, we performed 200 random simulations, in which all parameters were randomly selected from uniform distributions -- grid size $N$ from $[4, 11]$ (corresponding to system sizes of up to 121 subsystems), actuation density from $[0.2, 1.0]$, spectral radius from $[0.5, 2.5]$ and horizon length from $[3, 20]$.
+The example from Section \ref{sec:numerical_example} suggests that the second case is rare --- to further investigate, we performed 200 random simulations, in which all parameters were randomly selected from uniform distributions --- grid size $N$ from $[4, 11]$ (corresponding to system sizes of up to 121 subsystems), actuation density from $[0.2, 1.0]$, spectral radius from $[0.5, 2.5]$ and horizon length from $[3, 20]$.
 In these 200 simulations, we encountered 4 instances where a locality constraint was feasible but resulted in insufficient rank; in the vast majority of cases, if a locality constraint was feasible, the rank condition was satisfied as well.

-\section{Conclusions}
+\section{CONCLUSIONS}

 In this work, we provided analysis and guarantees on locality constraints and global performance.
-We presented lemmas, theorems, and an algorithm to certify optimal global performance -- these are the first results of their kind, to the best of our knowledge.
-We then leveraged these theoretical results to provide an algorithm that determines the optimal locality constraints that will expedite computation while preserving the performance -- this is the first exact method to compute the optimal locality parameter $d$ for DLMPC.
+We presented lemmas, theorems, and an algorithm to certify optimal global performance --- these are the first results of their kind, to the best of our knowledge.
+We then leveraged these theoretical results to provide an algorithm that determines the optimal locality constraints that will expedite computation while preserving the performance --- this is the first exact method to compute the optimal locality parameter $d$ for DLMPC.